christiancadieux/kubernetes-cfs-burst/README.md

 ## Implementation

-The daemonset runs a service on all the nodes of the cluster:
+Implemented as a daemonset that runs on all the nodes of the cluster and has access to the node's file system:

   - The service monitors all the namespaces of the cluster and save a map of the burst percentage associated with each namespace.
   - The service monitors all pods running on it's node for additions/updates, find the corresponding /sys/fs/cgroup/cpu,cpuacct/kubepods/ container directories of the pod and update the value of  cpu.cfs_burst_us.